 Anna Ivey, JD is the author of The Ivey Guide to Law School Admissions.
 She served as dean of admissions at the University of Chicago Law School.
 She now runs Anna Ivey Admissions Counseling, a counseling firm for college, business school, and law school applicants.
 Please visit Anna’s website for more information on her books and tips on the admissions process.

 Updated February 10, 2011 and originally published September 8, 2006.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.